-You have probably seen avocadoes for sale, and you have probably noticed they’re not all the same: there’s different varieties in colour and shape.
-However, avocadoes are normally split into two kinds – the green avocado, and the brown avocado also known as Hass.
+You have probably seen avocados for sale, and you have probably noticed they’re not all the same: there are different varieties of colour and shape.
+However, avocados are normally split into two kinds – the green avocado, and the brown avocado also known as Hass.

 It has a brownish, thick and bumpy skin that can turn purple when fully ripe.
 Its texture is buttery, and its pulp is creamy green.
 The Hass avocado is approximately oval and medium-sized.

 With a shape that resembles a pear, the Fuerte avocado is medium to large-sized, and its skin is green, smooth and thin.
 The pulp is ranges from yellowish to greenish and the texture is creamy.

 The Reed avocado is rounded and medium to large-sized.
 The skin is smooth, glossy and green, with a medium thickness.
 The pulp is creamy yellow with a slightly granulated texture.
 This is a summer variety.